-Today's UV index in Malda, India will be up to 9.4, indicating a very high level of sun exposure for the average person.
+Today's UV index in Malda, India will be up to 6.3, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Malda, India, experiences a UV index that can reach high levels during the summer, especially from April to June, often ranging between 7 and 10.
 This means the sun can be very strong during these months.